Lixie-Labs/emotiscope-site/app_tour.md

 The Emotiscope app will check to see if a newer version of the Emotiscope / Remote Control are available.
 If something new releases, you'll be able to install it automatically with a tap!

+## Reset Emotiscope

+For when you want to watch how fast Emotiscope reboots.

+## Reboot into WiFi Config Mode

+This will cause Emotiscope to manually re-open the "Emotiscope Setup" Wi-Fi network so you can change the WiFi network.
+However, if you changed something about your WiFi network (new password) and Emotiscope can't connect to it anymore, it will automatically enter WiFi config mode.
+Any time Emotiscope can't connect to WiFi, the indicator lamp on the front

 > You found the page I haven't finished yet today!
 >